kettle11/kapp/README.md

 # kApp

-kApp is a work in progress.
-There are rough edges, unimplemented functions, and many bugs.

 kApp is a pure Rust window and input library for macOS, Web, and Windows.

 kApp strives to be unsurprising, quick to build, and straightforward to maintain.

 A clean build of kApp on macOS takes  about 3.5 seconds.

+**kApp is a work in progress.**

+I am improving kApp slowly and steadily as issues come up.
+It is usable as is, but some functionality is missing and everything is subject to change.
+If you try it out and run into a problem open an issue and please consider contributing!

 ## Example